evias/nem-nodejs-bot/README.md

 can be used to perform any kind of HTTP request to the blockchain API, while ```nem-api``` supports both HTTP requests and Websockets (which we will use).

+This project will implement a mix of both libraries.
+First, the nem-api package is used to connect to the Blockchain using Websockets and the nem-sdk library is used as a second layer of security whenever websockets process relevant data.

 Installation
 ------------

 The bot can be configured to execute any of the following features:
- - Payment Channel Listening (Read permission)
+ - Payment Channel Listening (mode **read**)
- - Balance Modifications Listening (Read permission)
+ - Balance Modifications Listening  (mode **read**)
- - Cosignatory Auditing (Read permission)
+ - Cosignatory Auditing (mode **read**)
- - Multi Signature Transaction Co-Signing (Write permission)
+ - Multi Signature Transaction Co-Signing (mode **sign**)
- - Tip Bots (HTTP/JSON API)
+ - Tip Bots (HTTP/JSON API) (mode **tip**)

-Only WRITE features need your Private Key, change the "mode" config to "read" or "write" or "both" to enable/disable read and write.
+Only WRITE features need your Private Key, change the "mode" config to "read" or "sign" or "tip" or "all" to enable/disable read and write.
-This allows deploying read-only bots which don't need your Private Key and can be addressed through an easy HTTP API and Websockets.
+You can also use an array for configuring the bot to use ["read", "tip"] features for example.
+The tipper bot features also need a Private Key.

 For a local installation, first install the dependencies of this package.
 Using the terminal works as follows:
 ```